-Euroseas Ltd. is a Marshall Islands company incorporated under the BCA in May 2005.
-We are a provider of worldwide oceangoing transportation services.
+Euroseas Ltd. is a Marshall Islands company incorporated under the BCA on May 5, 2005.
+We are a provider of worldwide ocean-going transportation services.
 We own and operate containerships that transport dry and refrigerated containerized cargoes, mainly including manufactured products and perishables.
 We also own and operate drybulk carriers that transport major bulks such as iron ore, coal and grains, and minor bulks such as bauxite, phosphate and fertilizers.
-As of April 25, 2014, our fleet consisted of ten containerships and four drybulk carriers (comprised of three Panamax drybulk carriers and one Handymax drybulk carrier), two newbuildings and one Panamax drybulk carrier which we agreed to purchase and which is expected to be delivered in May 2014.
-The total cargo carrying capacity of the ten containerships is 262,988 dwt and 17,587 teu and of the four drybulk carriers is 262,074 dwt and including the additional drybulk Panamax vessel which we have agreed to purchase and our two newbuilding, the total cargo capacity of our drybulk vessels is 465,540 dwt.
+As of April 30, 2015, our fleet consisted of ten containerships and five drybulk carriers (comprised of four Panamax drybulk carriers and one Handymax drybulk carrier), four newbuildings The total cargo carrying capacity of the ten containerships is 262,988 dwt and 17,587 teu and of the five drybulk carriers is 338,540 dwt and including our four newbuildings, the total cargo capacity of our drybulk vessels is 629,540 dwt.
 Two of our vessels were acquired before January 1, 2004 and were controlled by the Pittas family interests.
-On June 29, 2005, the shareholders of the two vessels (and of five additional vessels that have since been sold) transferred their ownership in each of the vessels to Euroseas in exchange for shares in Friends, a 100% owner of Euroseas at that time.
-We have purchased seventeen additional vessels since June 2005, of which we sold three in 2009 and one in 2012 and two in 2013.
+On June 29, 2005, the shareholders of the three vessels (and of four additional vessels that have since been sold) transferred their ownership in each of the vessels to Euroseas in exchange for shares in Friends, a 100% owner of Euroseas at that time.
+We have purchased seventeen additional vessels since June 2005, of which we sold three in 2009, one in 2012 and two in 2013.